5 MCP Servers We Use to Run Client Outbound on Claude Code

 - Compares against last week's numbers from Supabase

-- Identifies which sequences have reply rates below threshold
+- Identifies sequences with reply rates below threshold

 - Drafts revised subject lines and message variants for the underperformers